Download Gmail Attachment in SSIS

 1. First of all, in SSDT, create a new SSIS project

-2. In order to create a connection in SSDT, go to the connection manager, and select a new connection.
+2. To create a connection in SSDT, open the Connection Manager and select New Connection.

 Create a new connection